macrozhang/fake-news-detection/README.md

 ## Description: The data for this project will be collected as part of the project by utilizing open-source web-crawling engines + the BeuatifulSoup library for pulling out the textual content from the collected news entries.
 At least two different and well-known news portals will be analyzed.
 Texts analyzed will be in English and/or Hungarian.
 There will be a sentiment analysis and fake news processing stage(s).
 The collected news entries will be stored in Cassandra.
 + Team size: 5
 + Mentored by: Tsegaye, Imre
-+Open-source technologies to be used:
++ Open-source technologies to be used:
     - Cassandra
     - Spark (for batch analytics)
     - Flink (in real-time stream mining)